vhsw/Typer/README.md

 ![screenshot](docs/screenshot.png)

-Use [prebuilt binary](/vhsw/Typer/releases/latest/download/typer.exe) or install python package
+To use this app download the [prebuilt binary](https://github.com/vhsw/Typer/releases/latest/download/typer.exe) and run it, no installation neded or install python package

 ## Installation